rabbitmq/rabbitmq-website/site/upgrade.md

     We recommend recording the number of durable queues, the number of messages they hold and other pieces of information about the topology that are relevant.
-This data wil help verify that the system operates within reasonable parameters after the upgrade.
+This data will help verify that the system operates within reasonable parameters after the upgrade.

     Use the `rabbitmqctl node_health_check` command to